-Fannie Mae will purchase or securitize single-family mortgage loans that are insured by FHA under the following Sections of Title II of the National Housing Act:
+Fannie Mae may purchase or securitize single-family loans that are insured by FHA under the following Sections of Title II of the National Housing Act:

 Section 203(b) Home Mortgages,

 Section 234 Condominium Units (individual mortgages only), and

 The above-listed FHA loans can only be delivered to Fannie Mae on a negotiated basis.
 See A2-4-01, Master Agreement Overview, for additional information.
 The loans must comply with all applicable FHA laws and guidelines and the lender must obtain the required FHA mortgage insurance.

 Note: Each Section 203(k) mortgage loan delivered to Fannie Mae must be identified with SFC 089.